G7DAO/protocol/web3/scripts/uniswapV2.md

 # Deploy Game7 Dex contract

-This checklist describes how to deploy the Game7 Token Faucet.
+This checklist describes how to deploy the Game7 Dex-Demo using uniswap verison 2 of proof of liquidity.
 ## RPC urls

 ```json